sagold/json-pointer/README.md

 console.log(gp.join(list)); // output: '/my/path/to'
 ```

-To join an array of pointer, you must use it with `join(...pointers)` or all pointers will be treated as properties:
+To join an array of pointers, you must use it with `join(...pointers)` or all pointers will be treated as properties:

 ```js
 const gp = require('gson-pointer');